 Commission to recognize us as a leader in orthopedic care.
 Our orthopedic

-unit includes 20 dedicated and highly skilled orthopedic physicians, along
+unit includes a team of dedicated and highly skilled orthopedic physicians,

 professionals.
 Our unique case management system ensures that follow-up,

 From prompt and precise diagnosis through caring treatment and recovery,

 the orthopedic specialists at Huntington Hospital are the region's